Kong/docs.konghq.com/app/docs/0.5.x/configuration.md

 ### **database**

-The desired database to use for this Kong instance as a string, matching one of the databases defined under [`databases_available`](#databases_available).
+The name of the desired database to use.
+Currently, Kong only supports [Cassandra {{site.data.kong_latest.dependencies.cassandra}}](http://cassandra.apache.org/) as its datastore.

 **Default:**